WojciechMatuszewski/cdk-apigw-waf-example/README.md

 - Specifying correct `passthroughBehavior` is important for the `mock` integration.
   - The `NEVER` option means that if no mapping templates for this step were defined, the request will be rejected with 415 statusCode.
 - I'm not actually sure what the `requestTemplate` is all about.
 If it's about the data transformation, why do I need to return a `statusCode` field from it??
-  - At first I though that the `statusCode` is implied for any kind of VTL transformation, but that does not seem to be the case
+  - At first I though that the `statusCode` is implied for any kind of VTL transformation, but that does not seem to be the case.
   - I do not have any better explanation that this is a synthetic [requirement imposed by the AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-mock-integration.html#how-to-mock-integration-request-examples)
 - I have the same feelings towards the `methodResponse` parameter.
 I've already specified the response for the integration.
 Why would I need to specify an `{statusCode: "200"}` for that?

-  - The apparent argument is that the `methodResponse` is the public interface that your `integrationResponse` has to satisfy.
+  - Apparently the argument is that the `methodResponse` is the public interface that your `integrationResponse` has to satisfy.
     This is how [Alex explains it in his blog post about APIGW](https://www.alexdebrie.com/posts/api-gateway-elements/#defining-status-codes-in-method-responses)

 - WAF _WebACL_ has to be of type _Regional_ to be used with APIGW.
 This applies to both the classic and the v2 version of the service.